TeamDeamonMC/DaemonMC/README.md

 # DaemonMC
 **This software is still in development**

-Fast and lightweight server software for Minecraft: Bedrock Edition optimised for mini games.
+Fast and lightweight server software for Minecraft: Bedrock Edition designed for mini games.
-Instead of vanilla features and mechanics, this software will focus on performance, simplicity.
+Instead of vanilla features and mechanics, here game is completely driven by plugins.
+All DaemonMC provide is server core with simple API so you can add only what you need.
+No unnecessary server resources and network usage by various core features like block tick or mobs.
 Discord: [https://discord.gg/A6BBcXSCj4](https://discord.gg/A6BBcXSCj4)

 ## Getting started